apcurran/weather-api/README.md

     - Updates current city, temperature, and weather conditions

+    - The user may click the current temperature to toggle between Fahrenheit and Celsius units

 - CSS Flexbox used throughout

 - Sass used throughout for nesting styles